turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 * the role of **attributes**
 * creating **instance variables** to store **atttribute values**
 * combining it all together

+## Group Practice

+Next we'll work together to create a software model of a fish tank.

 ## Exercises